xogeny/Sensors/README.md

 Sensors
 =======

-I library of sensor models in Modelica
+A library of sensor models in Modelica